Intervals of Increase & Decrease#

 Long Text Description

 There is a horizontal axis with the points a, c, d, and b marked.
 It is noted that c is less than d.
 There is a vertical axis with the points f(d) and f(c) marked.
 It is noted that f(c) is more than f(d).
-The graph of the function f is plotted on these axes.
+The graph of the function f is plotted on these axes and the points (c,f(c)) and (d,f(d)) are each indicated by a red filled-in circle on the graph.
 The value of the function goes down as it goes from left to right.
-The point (c,f(c)) and there are red dashed lines going from these points to (c,0) and (0,f(c)).
-The point (d,f(d)) and there are red dashed lines going from these points to (d,0) and (0,f(d)).
+There is a red dashed line going from the point (c,0) to (c,f(c)) and then continuing to (0,f(c)).
+There is another red dashed line going from the point (d,0) to (d,f(d)) and then continuing to (0,f(d)).

 If \(f'(x) < 0\) for all \(x\) in the interval \((a,b)\), then \(f\) is decreasing on \((a,b)\).